 If you see this happen, abort the mission and keep it covered.
 Once your baby is done peeing you can resume the diaper change and feel pretty confident that you are in the clear!

-5. Cover your boy’s privates with the new diaper, a wipe, burp cloth, etc.
+5. Cover your boy’s privates with the new diaper, a wipe, a burp cloth, etc.

 This is a pretty obvious tip but I constantly see parents that aren’t doing this for whatever reason.